Rutherford High School (New Jersey): Athletics

+The school’s main rival is Becton Regional High School in neighboring East Rutherford.
+During games, students sometimes repeatedly chant “Why is it called East Rutherford if it’s north of Rutherford?”

-The boys track team won the Group IV spring track state championship in 1922 and 1923.
+The boys track team won the Group IV spring / outdoor track state championship in 1922 and 1923.

 The boys' cross country team won the overall public school state championship in 1926.

 The boys' basketball team won the Group III state championship in 1940 (defeating Bound Brook High School in the tournament final) and 1942 (vs. Merchantville High School), and won the Group II title in 1985 (vs. Burlington City High School).
 The 1940 team pulled ahead by 23-12 at the half and held off a late rally to upset Bound Brook by a final score of 42-33 in the championship game.

 The boys' track team won the Group I / II state indoor relay championship in 1969.

 The baseball team won the Group II state title in 1992 (vs. Kingsway Regional High School), 2004 (vs. Sterling High School) and in 2005 (vs. Seneca High School).

 The girls volleyball team won the Group II state championship in 1991 (against runner-up Mahwah High School in the final match of the playoffs), 1992 (vs. Dumont High School) and 1994 (vs. Elmwood Park Memorial High School).

 In 2007, the girls' soccer team, seeded #3, won the North II, Group II state sectional championship with a 5-4 win on penalty kicks over top-seeded Summit High School in the tournament final, the team's first title in this section.

 The football team won the North II Group II state sectional championship in 2017 and 2018.
 In 2017, the football team finished the season with a 12-0 record and won its first championship in the playoff era, defeating sixth-seeded Hackettstown High School in the finals of the North II Group II state sectional tournament, in a game played at MetLife Stadium.
 The 2018 team won the program's second consecutive sectional title, defeating Lyndhurst High School by a 32-14 score in the tournament final and went on to win the inaugural North Group II bowl game with a 62-14 win against Kittatinny Regional High School.

 The boys soccer team became Northeast Group 2-B regional champions in 2020 by beating Northern Valley Regional High School at Demarest by a score of 3-1 in the final of the tournament that had been reconfigured due to the COVID pandemic.
 It was the program's first ever state title.